-> 6.Print off your CV and go for a walk.
-There is no better way to find a job than to actually meet and become friendly with the manager or person hiring you.
+There is no better way to find a job than to actually meet and become friends with the manager or person hiring you.
 This is how I got ALL of my bar and Café jobs.
 Most café’s and restaurants don’t advertise their positions so if they need someone at the time, chances are they’ll give you a trial right there on the spot.

-What types of job can you find in Australia?
+What type of jobs can backpackers find in Australia?

 Café / bar / waiter / chef.
 This type of job is readily available in most cities in Australia and is a backpacker favourite – simply because of the good pay associated with working nights and weekends.
 Get $20 an hour base and great penalty wages outside of business hours.
 If you already have experience in this field then you are set!

-The best way to get hospitality jobs is by waking in with a printed CV and asking to talk to the manager.
+The best way to get hospitality jobs is by walking in with a printed CV and asking to talk to the manager.
 Asking for work through a friend can also work.
-Also try SEEK or Gumtree but usually the hospo industry don’t advertise their positions.
-If you do see a position online – make sure you are the first choice by calling them or going into the place to talk to them personally.
-Also join Facebook groups for jobs in the area you’re looking at.
+Also, try SEEK or Gumtree but usually the hospitality industry doesn’t advertise their positions.
+If you do see a position online – make sure you are the first choice by calling them or going to the place to talk to them personally.
+Also, join Facebook groups for jobs in the area you’re looking at.

 Great city jobs especially for those that have done this position before.
 It should be relatively easy to find a job in reception provided your English is good.
 Reception and admin work in Australia pays quite well (about $23 per hour) and finding temp work is a great way for backpackers to save money fast.